milanmanoj99/FINAL-PROJECT--PY/README (1).md

 import pandas as pd
 Step 2: Connecting to SQLite Database python
-# Create a SQLite database connection
+# Creating a SQLite database connection
 conn = sqlite3.connect("employee_data.db")
 This line establishes a connection to a SQLite database named "employee_data.db".
 If the database does not exist, it will be created.

 Step 3: Creating a Cursor Object python
-# Create a cursor object to interact with the database
+# Creating a cursor object
 cursor = conn.cursor()
 A cursor is a pointer that allows you to interact with the SQLite database.
 You can execute SQL commands using this cursor.